rng-guy/NFSMWBartender/APPENDIX.md

 * You can disable this entire feature set by deleting all of its configuration files.

 * You can disable any feature of this set by deleting the file containing its parameter group.
-Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.
+Fixes, however, don't have parameters and are tied to specific files implicitly instead.

 * To disable the shadow and Heat-level fixes, delete all configuration files of this feature set.